-Master International and European Law: European Competition Law and Regulation (LLM)
+Master (track) International and European Law: European Competition Law and Regulation (LLM)

 - LLM International and European law

 - Voltijd, deeltijd

 'This track is about regulating businesses in Europe.
 Companies like Google and Gazprom operate on the “free market”.
 But what are the limits to this freedom within the EU?
 What is the balance between this private freedom and public interests?
 That is what this track is about.
 You will learn about the law, economics and politics of EU competition law and regulation.'

 The European Competition Law and Regulation programme offers a unique opportunity to specialise in competition law and study the regulatory framework applicable to economic activities in Europe.
 The programme combines both theory and practice in a distinct manner and is taught by highly qualified international and European lawyers and lecturers.